Cuteness may earn compensation through affiliate links in this article.

 If you have a cat and you're looking to purchase a new litter box, you may have noticed that there are a plethora of options, which can be confusing.
-But if choosing the right litter box overwhelms you, fear not, because we've broken down the pros and cons of the six most common types of litter boxes.
+If choosing the right litter box overwhelms you, fear not — we've broken down the pros and cons of the six most common types of litter boxes.

 Pros: This type of litter box is basic and very affordable.
 The high sides help prevent litter from spreading, can hold a lot of litter, and are good for older or disabled cats that may have trouble climbing.

 Cons: These litter boxes don't prevent litter tracking well, and if you have dogs, this type is easy for them to access.

 Top entry litter box: a litter box with a lid and a small entry at the top.

 Pros: This type of box is especially good for decreasing litter tracking because of the top exit, and because a lot of lids have grooves that trap litter particles from the cat's paws.
 This litter box also helps contain spraying, keeps dogs out, can help contain odor, and offers your cat privacy.

 Cons: These litter boxes are slightly more expensive, and are not good for cats with disabilities or older cats that may have trouble climbing.

 Hooded litter pan: a pan litter box with a usually-detachable hood, and entry through the front.